lingo-reviews/tenets/README.md

 ```

 When lingo reviews, it looks for a .lingo file in the current or parent directories.
 If those tenets use a docker driver (default) and no local docker image is found, lingo goes and gets it.
-All config files are in toml.
-We will be supporting yaml and json also.
+All config files are in toml (we will be supporting yaml and json).

 This time, let's start without a .lingo: